Boiiterra/imagipu/README.md

-# Smaller images
+# imagipu

+This little program changes images based on actions performed on it.
-This little program will make your images a little bit smaller with losing some data. :)
+Can make your images a little bit smaller with losing some data. :)

+## TODO

+- [ ] Image big
+- [ ] Image blur
+- [ ] Image cool stuff with noise